arcan1s/ahriman/docs/configuration.rst

 * ``ignore_packages`` - list packages to ignore during a regular update (manual update will still work), space separated list of strings, optional.
 * ``makepkg_flags`` - additional flags passed to ``makepkg`` command, space separated list of strings, optional.
 * ``makechrootpkg_flags`` - additional flags passed to ``makechrootpkg`` command, space separated list of strings, optional.
 * ``triggers`` - list of ``ahriman.core.triggers.Trigger`` class implementation (e.g. ``ahriman.core.report.ReportTrigger ahriman.core.upload.UploadTrigger``) which will be loaded and run at the end of processing, space separated list of strings, optional.
 You can also specify triggers by their paths, e.g. ``/usr/lib/python3.10/site-packages/ahriman/core/report/report.py.ReportTrigger``.
-Triggers are run in the order of mention.
+Triggers are run in the order of definition.
 * ``triggers_known`` - optional list of ``ahriman.core.triggers.Trigger`` class implementations which are not run automatically and used only for trigger discovery and configuration validation.
-* ``vcs_allowed_age`` - maximal age in seconds of the VCS packages before their version will be updated with its remote source, integer, optional, default ``604800``.
+* ``vcs_allowed_age`` - maximal age in seconds of the VCS packages before their version will be updated with its remote source, integer, optional, default is 7 days.
 * ``workers`` - list of worker nodes addresses used for build process, space separated list of strings, optional.
 Each worker address must be valid and reachable url, e.g. ``https://10.0.0.1:8080``.
 If none set, the build process will be run on the current node.

 ``repository`` group